 This is accomplished through the use of thousands of smart sensors that are built into the grid.
 These sensors are designed to keep reporting data, even when other systems are failing.
 They do this by running on a 4G (or LTE) networks, which run separately from the normal power and internet grids.
 These 4G-powered smart sensors are so quick and precise that they can identify and deactivate a broken power line in the 1.4 seconds that it takes to reach the ground—protecting bystanders from a potentially lethal shock.

-Much like with supply chains, Big Data will be instrumental to utilities moving forward, as the constant stream of new information pushes these systems towards safety, efficiency, and reliability.
+Much like our supply chains, Big Data will be instrumental to utilities moving forward, as the constant stream of new information pushes these systems towards safety, efficiency, and reliability.
 Installing new water, electricity, and internet grids is extremely expensive, and so is upgrading these systems after they are already in place.
 That is why it is so important that the layouts of these installations are based on substantial and up-to-date information.
 Smart meters are paving the way to more intelligent infrastructure, and bringing the utilities sector into the information age.